k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 # Environment Window - General Information

-The General Information section in the Environment Window holds the following information:
+The General Information section in the Environment window holds the following information:

 ## Environment Name